The Course of the Inevitable

 The Course of the Inevitable is the fourth studio album by American rapper Lloyd Banks.
 It was released on June 4, 2021.
 It is his first full-length studio album since H.F.M.
 2 (2010), and his first to be released since his departure from G-Unit Records in 2018.

 Background

-On April 30, 2021, during his 39th birthday, Lloyd Banks released an instrumental teaser for the album, revealing only the acronym for the album title.
+On April 30, 2021, during his 39th birthday, Banks released an instrumental teaser for the album, revealing only the acronym for the album title.
 On May 14, 2021, a similar teaser was released, this time with a brief spoken-word monologue from poet Rashan Brown recorded over the same piano backing.
 A full three-minute trailer would then be released exactly a week later on May 21, 2021, not only having an extended spoken-word monologue from Brown over the same piano backing (which would become the instrumental for the album track "Sidewalks"), but also revealing the album's full title.

-On May 25, 2021, Banks revealed the cover art and the album’s tracklist on Instagram.
-Three days prior to the album's release, on June 1, the tracklist was then updated with a Freddie Gibbs feature on the song "Empathy".
+On May 25, 2021, Banks revealed the cover art and the album's track listing on Instagram.
+Three days prior to the album's release, on June 1, the track listing was then updated with a Freddie Gibbs feature on the song "Empathy".